bpfman/bpfman/docs/examples/example-bpf-local.md

 If not, see [Setup and Building bpfd](./building-bpfd.md).*

 1. All [requirements defined by the `cilium/ebpf` package](https://github.com/cilium/ebpf#requirements)
-2. libbpf development package to get the required bpf c headers
+2. libbpf development package to get the required eBPF c headers

     Fedora: